When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Zipline through the treetops of the jungle with the Gibbon Experience

-Don’t Miss: The charming town of Champasak and the nearby Khmer ruins of Wat Phu which are older than Angkor Wat.
+- Visit the charming town of Champasak and the nearby Khmer ruins of Wat Phu, which are older than Angkor Wat

 Daily Spending